chrisdodgers/Fix_Fenvi-T919_FileVault_macOS_Sequoia_15.x/README.md

 ![SequoiaLogo](https://github.com/chrisdodgers/Fix_Fenvi-T919_FileVault_macOS_Sequoia_15.x/blob/main/Photos/FenviT919%2BFileVault-Sequoia.png)</br>

 ## About:
 This is a simple guide on how to fix Wi-Fi with a Fenvi T919 when running macOS Sequoia. macOS 14+ has broken native support for BCM4360, which is the Wi-Fi chipset used on a Fenvi T919.
 This guide has been tested and works on macOS 15.3.
-This guide will also include how to fix/setup FileVault, as I was originally running into an "Invalid Password" error when trying to setup FileVault on macOS Sequoia when SIP was partially disabled.
+This guide also includes how to fix/setup FileVault, as I was originally running into an "Invalid Password" error when trying to setup FileVault on macOS Sequoia when SIP was partially disabled.

 ## What Works: